-The above costings are estimates based upon our own travels, which we hope will assist in planning your trip.
+The above costings are estimates based upon our own travels, which we hope will assist in planning your trip to Germany.
 Your own budget will depend upon your tastes and travel styles.

 If you have enjoyed this post and would like to learn more about planning a trip to Europe, click on the Amazon link at the bottom of the page, where you will find a range of travel guides which we found helpful.
 We do earn a small commission from any sales at no additional cost to yourself.